 * RomanceOnTheSet: Kevin Sorbo met his future wife Sam Jenkins during the filming of "Prince Hercules."
 Presumably, this was part of the reason why she was brought back only a handful of episodes later as Serena the Golden Hind.

-* StarMakingRole: For Kevin Sorbo and, peripherally, [[XenaWarriorPrincess Lucy Lawless]].
+* StarMakingRole: For Kevin Sorbo and, peripherally, [[Series/XenaWarriorPrincess Lucy Lawless]].

 * ThrowItIn: During script readings, the writers and producers were very open to suggestions from Kevin Sorbo, Michael Hurst and main guest actors.
 This extended to during filming, such as the [[TheSoundOfMusic "Doe, a deer, a female deer"]] exchange in "Encounter."